AdrienneHizon/MATLAB-Script-Point-Coordinate-Conversion/README.md

 ## Things to keep in mind
 - Make sure not to be confused on the initialization; the first condition is your original coordinate system, and the second one will be your target coordinate system.
 - The script is not case-sensitive because the script ensures the string is always in uppercase.
+- Make sure to put this script inside the folder where MATLAB can read it so you can use the script

+## Dependencies
+- MATLAB (Matrix Laboratory)

 ## Author
 - Adrienne Hizon :shipit: